thangpham7793/Studio_Project_2_ETL_Pipeline_Express_API/us-mines-api/README.md

 https://us-mines-api.herokuapp.com/mines/{material}/@{longitude},{latitude},{radius}

+Results will be sorted based on distance, from nearest to furthest.

+Validation:

 Material cannot contain non-characters and should be separated by "+".

 The longitude, latitude, and radius are separated by a comma.